ranjanniharbiswal/Hotel-Management/README.md

   ```

+  ---

-This is a Spring Boot backend application for managing user registration, login, room management, and bookings.
+📦This is a Spring Boot backend application for managing user registration, login, room management, and bookings.

-## Author
+## 👨‍💻Author
-Nihar Ranjan Biswal
+Nihar Ranjan Biswal👨‍💻